dylanjameswagner/WordPress-Style-Guide/README.md

 Copy-paste the source of the page.html into a text editor view of a WordPress page.

 ## TODO
-- posibly create section headers
+- possibly create section headers
-- posibly create descriptive text explaining what each section is
+- possibly create descriptive text explaining what each section is
 - possibly borrow from 'kitchen sink' markup
-- possibily rename 'Style Guide' to 'Content Guide' or 'Comprehensive Markup' or similar
+- possibly rename 'Style Guide' to 'Content Guide' or 'Comprehensive Markup' or similar
 - create post version
 - create paginated page version
 - orgainzie image section